I once believed conflict to be an evil that must be avoided at all costs. Some of my misconceptions may be familiar to you:

 Learning to embrace conflict and learning conflict resolution techniques has improved my life tremendously and made such a difference in my relationships with others.

 Here are some lessons I have learned and I am working on to manage and resolve conflicts in a positive way:

 1.~ CHOOSING – My dad taught me that “picking which battles to fight is the key to winning the war”.
 Even though we are talking about people we have a relationship with, whether it is a professional association, a friendship, a marriage, or family in general, it does feel like warfare.
 Just thinking about it makes me sad, yet we get sucked into it so many times!
 I “pick my battles” because it’s draining and a waste of time and energy to want to resolve everything.

 2.~ LISTENING – Sometimes the root of the conflict is miscommunication.
 I remember being in an argument and just tuning the other person completely out.
 How about just weaving your next answer in your head waiting for the right moment to jump in and prove them wrong?
 Listening can make it easier for us to change our perspective (assumptions).
 It’s been a humbling journey, that’s for sure!

-3.~ REFLECTING – I speak three languages, and in all three, reflection is both a look inside, as a look in the mirror.
+3.~ REFLECTING – I speak three languages, and in all three, reflection is both a look inside and a look in the mirror.